Causes of Coarctation of the Aorta

 In rare cases, coarctation of the aorta can develop later in life due to traumatic injury.

 Coarctation of the aorta usually occurs in a spot beyond where the blood vessels branch off to the upper body.
 This often leads to high blood pressure in the arms, but low blood pressure in the legs and ankles.
+The coarctation often is near the insertion of the ductus arteriosis that closes after birth and becomes a ligament in the first year of life.
+One theory is that ductal tissue invades the wall of the aorta in patients who develop coarctation of the aorta.

 Diagnosis and Treatment Options